fumiama/ReiBot/README.md

 This framework is a simple wrapper for [go-telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api), aiming to make the event processing easier.

 ## Quick Start
-> Here is a plugin-based example
+> Here is a plugin-based example, see more in the `example` folder

 ![plugin-based example](https://user-images.githubusercontent.com/41315874/171567343-f61eba4e-2bc9-49b3-af05-6446f0a73c54.png)